cfpb/development/guides/pipx.md

 You might also want to take this opportunity to move it to wherever you have other path modifications.

-pipx also has a helper that provides [shell completion instructions](https://pipxproject.github.io/pipx/installation/#shell-completion):
+pipx also has a helper that provides [shell compltion instructions](https://pipxproject.github.io/pipx/installation/#shell-completion):

 ```shell
 pipx completions